yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Keep resource transition and visibility rules in known locations.
       - Prefer explicit documented state-transition helpers when the repository uses them.
       - If synchronization is unclear, simplify the pass or resource model before adding more barriers.
+      - Keep ownership of synchronization decisions with backend policy code, not feature-local glue.
+    guidance:
+      - Plausible-looking synchronization is not good enough.
+      - The repository should have a synchronization doctrine, not a pile of individually reasonable guesses.

   uploads_and_transfers:
     headline: